A place for fitness and health… A place for fun and learning… A place for everyone to enjoy!

 The local authority has entrusted the management of the Elleray Centre to our charity and so, while our focus remains on providing services to Teddington’s older population, we are fully committed to making the Elleray Centre a place that has something to offer the entire local community.

 To this end, we hire out space to all kinds of tutors, instructors, hobby groups and other local charities.
-All the income that this generates goes towards maintaining the building and providing the services at Elleray Social Club(hyperlink)that so many older people rely on.
+All the income that this generates goes towards maintaining the building and providing the services at Elleray Community Association that so many older people rely on.

 Under our direction, we are confident that the Elleray Centre will become a valuable community asset and will make a big contribution towards making Teddington an even better place in which to live!